 - matters involving intergovernmental disputes unless all governmental agencies concerned have joined in the request; moot questions;

 - questions involving an interpretation only of local codes, charters, ordinances or regulations; or

 - where the official or agency has already acted and seeks to justify the action.

-Requests for opinions must be in writing and should be addressed to:Attorney General
+Requests for opinions must be in submitted in writing on official agency letter-head or by the attorney representing the agency.
+Requests should be addressed to:Attorney General

 Department of Legal Affairs